marcel-dempers/docker-development-youtube-series/course/README.md

 * Cloud certifications often only focus on a specific cloud provider which can build bias
 * Often only solve really specific problems, and miss real world problems
 * Develop very narrow focussed problem solving skill
-* Miss out on powerful open source skils
+* Miss out on powerful open source skills
 * Vendor locking

 ## 🎯 The solution: Goals & Expectations